By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 The following activity diagram summarizes what happens when a user executes a lesson delete command:

-Command4.3.2.
+class delete Command4.3.2.
 Design Considerations (Heidi)

 Aspect: Prefix of day and time